 CogBooks partners with the Rothenberger Institute from the University of Minnesota’s top-ranked School of Public Health for this curriculum.
 Course content was developed by the Rothenberger Institute team, which includes instructors, health educators, wellness coaches, instructional designers, media specialists, evaluators, and peer educators.

 Sexuality Matters understands that students come to college with varying degrees of knowledge and skills to make healthy sexual decisions.
 Sexuality Matters takes a sex–positive and inclusive approach to comprehensive sexuality education.
-It also meets many of the educational requirements outlined by Title IX and the Campus Sexual Violence Elimination (SaVE) Act.

 See Sexuality Matters in action

 Because the course is built on CogBooks’ Advanced Adaptive technology, it instantly helps you teach more effectively and provide every student with the individual support they need.
 Your students will find the experience miles ahead of a static textbook.
 And because our smart instructor tools give you deep insights into each individual student, you’ll find you can use your valuable time much more productively.

 What is sexuality and how is it influenced?
 Using a socio-ecological model, sexuality is influenced by multiple levels of sources that impact individual attitudes, beliefs, and behavior, including relationships, community, and society.